Openings

 3. MS (or MS/BS) Students

-If you are interested in my group, please email me with (1) a resume and (2) a brief description of why you want to join my group.
+If you are interested in my group after at least one semester, please email me with (1) an unofficial transcript, (2) a resume, and (3) a brief statement describing why you want to join my group.
 Generic email inquiries will not be answered.

 For more information, please see https://www.ece.utah.edu/graduate-programs-in-ece/ms-degree/